 The Bank is headed by a Board which is collectively responsible for the long-term success of the Bank.
-The Board exercises its responsibilities effectively and in accordance with international best practices.
+The Board exercises its responsibilities effectively and in accordance with the local legislation, international best practices and the Bank's contractual obligations with HFSF.